bibi21000/TinkFile/README.md

 # TinkFile

-A python xxxFile like (ie TarFile, GzipFile, BZ2File, pyzstd.ZstdFile, ...) for encrypting files with cryptography Tink.
+A python xxxFile like (ie TarFile, GzipFile, BZ2File, pyzstd.ZstdFile, ...) for encrypting files with cryptography Tink (experimental).

 This project is part of the CofferFile : https://github.com/bibi21000/CofferFile